 Reducing the vulnerability of local communities exposed to climate change by increasing the volume and effectiveness of finance directed towards adaptation.

-Governments in developed and developing countries are recognizing that climate change is already upon us and is affecting the economic and social development of vulnerable communities.
+Governments in both developed and developing countries are recognizing that climate change is already affecting the economic and social development of these vulnerable communities.
 In response, national governments are developing policies and financial management systems to allocate and manage adaptation finance.

 WRI explores whether national finance systems are designed in such a way that countries can access international adaptation finance, and whether these systems are effectively addressing the needs of the most vulnerable.